ksilin/macroposts/README.md

 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

+## 2012.11.29

+pluralize is nice - use it in the rails console: "include ActionView::Helpers::TextHelper

+but: pluralize(2, "goose") returns 2 gooses

+Error display with a partial view, filtering passwords from params (they are already filtered from the log since RoR3)

 ## 2012.11.28

 Added gravatar_img_tag, annotate, faker, will-paginate to Gemfile, using the gravatar tag and helper